 The Program continues to see more stranded customers as the Program ages.
-In order to address this issue, the Agency plans to implement an economic incentive for Approved Vendors that assist stranded customers in the form of a "REC adder" that is, an increased REC price in the REC contract for RECs generated by projects that were stranded and then "unstranded."
+In order to address this issue, the Agency plans to implement an economic incentive for Approved Vendors that assist stranded customers in the form of a REC adder-that is, an increased REC price for RECs generated by projects that were stranded and then "unstranded."
 Please note this adder is in the is not yet finalized and the Agency intends to use additional stakeholder processes across the 2024-25 Program Year to fully develop the initiative.